dmbarbour/glas/docs/GlasDesign.md

-## Glas Design
+# Glas Design

-This document describes Glas design at a high level, and links other resources.
+## Motive (Why Another Language?)

+Purely functional programming has nice properties - easy to reason about, easy to test, easy to share and reuse.

+But the conventional approaches, based on lambda calculus or combinatory logic, are flawed.
+It is difficult in those models to explicitly represent structure sharing, or efficiently support concurrent decompositions (such as Kahn Process Networks).
+Partial evaluation is awkward.
+Also, these models are unsuitable for [direct manipulation interfaces](https://en.wikipedia.org/wiki/Direct_manipulation_interface), which benefit from stable structure over evaluation and the ability to typefully arrange inputs and outputs into the same region of the screen.

+Further, most functional programming languages are unsuitable for distributed computing at the large scale, or embedded real-time and FPGA programming at the small scale.
+This is largely due to inadequate type systems, ad-hoc escape hatches for mutability or FFI, type-indexed generics, security concerns, or the problems of managing versioned libraries at scale.

+Glas is a purely functional language based on confluent graph rewriting.
+The graph provides an explicit, formal basis for structure sharing.
+Unification, one of two rewrite rules, offers a convenient basis for partial and concurrent evaluations.
+The graph is stable even with garbage-collection.
+Meanwhile, Glas leverages content-addressed dependencies to support robust computing at scale.

+##

+are relatively awkward for representing interactive computations, deterministic concurrency (such as Kahn Process Networks), structure sharing, and partial evaluations.

+Glas solves these problems by taking confluent graph rewriting as an alternative basis for functional programming.
+The graph structure can represent sharing.
+Unification is good for partial evaluation, interaction, and deterministic concurrency.

+Further, I'm interested in .
+Today, every user-interface is a walled garden, difficult to compose or integrate, with many hand-written layers of indirection to the program logic.
+Ideally, we could automatically produce a good user interface from an interface type and a few style annotations.
+But lambdas and combinators are unsuitable for direct manipulation due to how they partition inputs from outputs, and the unstable structure over incremental evaluations.

+Glas supports direct manipulation

+Another interest is computing at large scales (distributed computing) and small scales (embedded real-time or FPGA targets).

+by rejecting lambda calculus and combinatory logic.
+Instead, Glas is based on confluent graph rewriting, with rules for unification and application.

+Evaluation destabilizes user input.

+Elements are being replaced or renamed during evaluation.

+ This instability hinders treating the f

+ and tend to separate inputs and outputs spatially.  elements being replaced or renamed during evaluation.
+This instability hinders a lot of external tooling lambdas are unstable due to su

+Glas is based instead on graph rewriting via unification and application.

+A Glas program is a structured graph with labeled, directed edges.
+There ar

+Another interest is distributed computing.
+For computing at large scales, structure sharing is

+## Programs as Stable, Structured Graphs

 ## Session Types

-[Session types](https://groups.inf.ed.ac.uk/abcd/) essentially describe input-output patterns.
+[Session types](https://groups.inf.ed.ac.uk/abcd/) essentially describe patterns of input and output

+input-output patterns.
 In Glas, we apply session types to input-output parameters of pure functions.
 For example, a session type of form `(?A . !B . ?C . !D)` might say that `A` is required as an input, then `B` is available as an output, followed by `C` is an input and `D` as an output.
 With conventional FP, we might represent this type using continuation passing, e.g. `A -> (B, (C -> D))`.

 More sophisticated session types further describe *recursion* and *choice* patterns, enabling expression of long-lived, branching interactions.
 Conventional data types are easily subsumed by session types: they're effectively output-only (or input-only) sessions.